Our Vision

-- To improve the knowledge base and practices of educational assessment within the state of Maryland;
+To improve the knowledge base and practices of educational assessment within the State of Maryland and to review trends throughout the United States.

 Deborah Gilmartin